Modern Slavery Act Transparency Statement for the Autovista Group

 To ensure a foundational level of understanding across the Group of the risks of modern slavery and human trafficking in our supply chains and our business, our anti-slavery and human trafficking policy is available on our Group’s staff intranet.

-In 2021 we rolled out a dedicated Governance, Risk and Compliance (GRC) training program for all employees, run online via our Group’s staff intranet (to ensure that materials are readily and easily accessible).
+In 2022, we continued to utilise our dedicated Governance, Risk and Compliance ("GRC") training program for all employees, run online via our Group’s staff intranet (to ensure that materials are readily and easily accessible).
 The training included a whole module relating to modern slavery and an online assessment to check and consolidate employees’ understanding.
-The training module and the assessment are mandatory for every employee.
-Participation in the training and completion of the assessment are tracked centrally, and to date 99% of Group staff have completed the training and the assessment.
+The training module and the assessment are mandatory for every employee and participation in the training and completion of the assessment are tracked centrally.

-To increase awareness of our activities in relation to preventing modern slavery externally, we referenced our last modern slavery statement in our UK group consolidated annual financial statements for the year ended 31 December 2021.
-We have also registered recent modern slavery statements with the UK Government’s modern slavery statement registry to enhance the transparency and accessibility of our commitment to eliminating modern slavery.
-Our registration for 2021 can be found on the UK Government’s website.
+To continue to promote awareness of our activities in relation to preventing modern slavery externally, we included details of these activities and reference to our last modern slavery statement in our UK Group consolidated annual financial statements for the year ended 31 December 2022.
+We also continue to register our modern slavery statements with the UK Government’s modern slavery statement registry to enhance the transparency and accessibility of our commitment to eliminating modern slavery.
+Our registration in 2022 for the period 1 January 2021 to 31 December 2021 can be found on the UK Government’s website.

 Further Steps